 How to Disable CPU/GPU/Network Notification?

-You can disable the annoying CPU, GPU & Network notification by blocking it from the notification settings, disabling the Play Games App, and clearing its data and cache from the app info.
-Configuring the antivirus, deleting the viruses, and starting and stopping the game recording can also disable this notification.
+You can turn off the annoying CPU, GPU, and network notification by blocking it from the notification settings, disabling the Play Games App, and clearing its data and cache from the app info.
+Configuring the antivirus, deleting the viruses, and starting and stopping the game recording can also turn off this notification.

-To disable the CPU GPU Network notification, go to the library where your games are installed.
+To disable the CPU GPU Network notification, visit the library where your games are installed.
 It might be named “My Games” in your software.
-Next, click on the three dots and select “settings” from the drop-down menu.
+Next, click the three dots and select “settings” from the drop-down menu.
 In the “Notification Style,” select the “Block” option to disable it permanently.

 There is another way to disable the CPU GPU Network notification.
 Just slide the hidden menu from the left side of your game screen toward the middle of your screen to make it visible.
 Now, navigate to the “Screen Recording” option and open it.
 As soon as the recording starts, close it to eliminate it.

 CUP GPU Network notification is annoying as it repeatedly pops up and floats on the screen.
-It becomes more irritating when you are trying different things in the game lobby, such as player customization, claiming things, opening prizes, etc. Disabling it makes your game more entertaining.
+It becomes more irritating when you try different things in the game lobby, such as player customization, claiming things, opening prizes, etc. Disabling it makes your game more entertaining.

-Sometimes Windows users experience the frustrating CPU GPU Network notification icon popping and floating on their display screen.
+Sometimes, Windows users experience frustrating CPU GPU Network notification icons popping and floating on their display screen.
 We are providing you the reasons behind it, and solving those problems can help you get rid of the annoying notification icon:

 The frustrating CPU GPU Network notification bar on your device screen when playing your favorite game can be because of the “Play Games App.”
 Many gamers have claimed this issue on different platforms.
 There are some solutions related to this annoying notification issue.